ykamo001/GitMap/README.md

 You can see an example of the script run on ykamo001's rshell repository in GitMap/example.

 ##Bugs and Issues
-* Running the program will create a file with a random, 3-lettered name
 * If the folder isn't a git repository, our script will still try to run and an empty file will be created
 * When run, the screen will output
 `Switched to branch \'exampleBranch\'`